[Jump to code hierarchy]

 These can be studied in the presence of continuous noise [4].

-A unitarily correctable subsystem is a subsystem code whose encoded information can be recovered via a unitary operation, where recovery is more relaxed than correction [5].
-For unital noise channels, unitarily correctable subsystems are related to the multiplicative domain of the channel [6] (see also [7]).
+A unitarily recoverable subsystem is a correctable subsystem whose logical information can be restored by a unitary operation, possibly into a different subsystem representation; thus, recovery is more relaxed than correction [5].
+In fact, every correctable subsystem is unitarily recoverable [5; Thm.
+1].
+For unital noise channels, unitarily correctable subsystems are precisely the noiseless subsystems of \(\mathcal{E}^{\dagger}\circ\mathcal{E}\) [5; Thm.
+2]; these are related to the multiplicative domain of the channel [6] (see also [7]).

 Encoding

-Subsystem QECCs are robust to initialization errors [8].
+Subsystem QECCs are robust to initialization errors without modifying the standard OQEC conditions [8].

 Decoding